 My name is Nicola Miller, I live in East Anglia and I’m a freelance features writer and food columnist for the Bury Free Press (Iliffe Media), a paid for weekly print and digital newspaper, and for other titles in the regional stable.
 I am also the new commissioning editor for Locavore Magazine and write a regular column for the same magazine on building your own library of food-writing.

-I also copy-write for private clients and am currently taking on new commissions alongside my other freelance work for various sites.
-I specialise in health promotion, mental health, general health, food, beauty and travel.
+I copy-write for private clients and am currently taking on new commissions, specialising in health promotion, mental health, general health, food, beauty and travel.

 I like long-form food writing and yearn for the day when British food media escapes the shackles of short -form and becomes as bold and inquisitive as the Americans are when it comes to exploring their own culinary landscapes in more than 800 words.
 As a young kid I gravitated to the food scenes in books (Alison Uttley’s semi- autobiographical account of growing up on a Derbyshire farm; Susan Coolidge’s wonderful descriptions of Katy Carr’s Christmas box are two examples) and this soon morphed into buying cookery books and books about food.
 I was an insufferable little beast who read MFK Fisher aged thirteen and because I was fortunate enough to live abroad as a kid, I was exposed to culinary genealogies far more interesting than my own.